Cover photo from Skinos Mastiha Official Website

 Masthia spirits have gained much greater popularity in recent years.
 This is believed to be due to the trend of creating new and unique cocktails.
 Mastiha is seen more and more in bartending competitions worldwide.

 As a result, Mastiha can be easily found in most US liquor stores.
 However, it is fun to bring back from Greece as it is comparatively inexpensive.
 We always grab some in the duty-free shops before we board the plane in Greece.
-There is a sweet grocery store on the main level at the Athens airport that has a great selection of Masthiha liquor and other products.
+A sweet grocery store on the main level at the Athens airport has a great selection of Masthiha liquor and other products.
 Our favorite place to pick some gifts and snacks for the trip home or a bottle or two to launch our visit.

 Our favorite brand of Mastiha spirits is Skinos.
 It will also be the easiest to find in the US.